Integrations

 ConvertKit integrations: the five patterns we build when Zapier isn't enough

 Quick answer: Most ConvertKit integrations start in Zapier and stay there fine.
 The ones that don’t share a common shape — high volume, state that has to survive failures, two-way sync, or rate-limited downstream APIs.
-When you hit any one of those, the no-code path stops being cheap and starts being a liability.
-The five patterns below are the ones we keep building as custom integrations because the alternatives keep falling over.
+Hit any one of those and the no-code path stops being cheap.
+The five patterns below are the ones we keep rebuilding as custom integrations after the Zap version falls over.

-ConvertKit is one of the easier email platforms to integrate with.
-It has webhooks, a clean REST API, predictable tag and segment semantics, and a developer experience that doesn’t fight you.
+ConvertKit (now Kit) is one of the easier email platforms to integrate with.
+Webhooks, a clean REST API, predictable tag and segment semantics, a developer experience that doesn’t fight you.
 Most lists, sequences, and form fills can be wired to the rest of your stack with a Zap or two and a quiet weekend.

-The problems start when ConvertKit becomes the central nervous system of a business — when tags drive customer state across half a dozen systems, when subscriber events trigger real-time customer experiences, or when a tag change has to fan out to Slack, Bonjoro, Facebook, and a billing platform at the same time.
-At that point the patterns below start showing up, and the no-code stack starts showing its limits.
+Things change when ConvertKit becomes the central nervous system of a business — when tags drive customer state across half a dozen systems, when subscriber events trigger real-time customer experiences, or when a tag change has to fan out to Slack, Bonjoro, Facebook, and a billing platform at the same time.
+That’s when the patterns below start showing up, and the no-code stack starts showing its limits.

 How to tell you’ve outgrown Zapier